Scilloideae: Tribes

 In 1990, Pfosser and Speta stated that their earlier classification of the Hyacinthaceae into the subfamilies Hyacinthoideae, Ornithogaloideae, Oziroeoideae and Urgineoideae continued to be supported by ongoing studies.
 (They further divided the subfamilies Hyacinthoideae and Ornithogaloideae into tribes.)
 A part of reducing the Hyacinthaceae to the subfamily Scilloideae, Chase et al. (2009) suggested dividing it into four tribes, corresponding to Pfosser and Speta's four subfamilies: Hyacintheae Dumort., Ornithogaleae Rouy, Oziroëeae M.W.Chase, Reveal & M.F.Fay and Urgineeae Rouy.
-The possible relationship of the four tribes is represented in the following cladogram, which has, however, only "moderate" statistical support.
+Hyacintheae was further divided into three subtribes: Pseudoprosperinae, Massoniinae and Hyacinthinae.
+The possible relationship of the tribes and subtribes is illustrated in the following cladogram, which has, however, only "moderate" statistical support.

 The exact boundaries between genera within these tribes remains controversial; the situation has been described as being in a "state of flux".

 Oziroëeae

 Species are found only in western South America.
 They have flowers with stamens which are joined to the petals, rounded seeds and the embryo as long as the seed.
 The basic chromosome numbers are n = 15, 17.
 The tribe contains only the genus Oziroë.